5 recommended OTC drugs

 Frequently asked

-Ibuprofen — more effective (pulpar inflammation).
+Ibuprofen — more effective (pulpal inflammation).
 The ibuprofen 400 mg + paracetamol 1000 mg combination is very effective for severe pain.

 Only by prescription, in case of confirmed infection (abscess, cellulitis).
-Antibiotics don't relieve pain, only treat infection.
+The antibiotic does not relieve the pain, it only treats the infection.

 Does the pain go away on its own?

-It may temporarily subside if the nerve necrotizes, but this means dead tooth — risk of distant abscess.
+It may subside temporarily if the nerve becomes necrotic, but that means a dead tooth — a risk of a distant abscess.
 Always go to the dentist.

 Wisdom tooth — what do I do?

 Eruption pain is relieved with ibuprofen, salt water rinses, benzydamine.
-If recurrent or with pericoronitis — extraction.
+If it is recurrent or with pericoronitis — extraction.

 See also